Edgar Jones (linebacker)

-Edgar Devon Jones (born December 1, 1984) is a former American football linebacker.
-After playing college football at Southeast Missouri State, he was signed by the Baltimore Ravens as an undrafted free agent in 2007.
+Edgar Devon Jones (born December 1, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+After playing college football for the Southeast Missouri State Redhawks, he was signed by the Baltimore Ravens as an undrafted free agent in 2007.
 He played for the Ravens for five seasons from 2007 to 2011.
 He also played for the Kansas City Chiefs and the Dallas Cowboys.

 College career

 He played college football at Southeast Missouri State, where he was named a first-team All-American following his senior season with he led all of Division I-AA with 12.0 quarterback sacks.
 He was named the MVP of the Magnolia Gridiron Classic - a postseason All-Star Game - after recording 4.0 sacks in that contest.

 Professional career

 Baltimore Ravens

 Jones was signed by the Baltimore Ravens as an undrafted free agent in 2007.
 He filled a number of different roles as a Raven, including outside linebacker, defensive end, and tight end.
 His biggest contributions, however, came on special teams, where he established himself as one of their top special teams tacklers and blockers.